 By Burnet County Judge Donna Klaeger, Chairman, Texas Commission on Jail Standards

-The Texas Commission on Jail Standards (TCJS or Commission) met in regular session on Aug.
-4.
+The Texas Commission on Jail Standards (Commission or TCJS) met in workshop and regular session on Feb.
+3-4.

-Please know that your TCJS commissioners are engaged, and we are interested in learning about the effects of standards on your local government and operations.
-We look forward to working with you to continue to "assist local governments in providing safe, secure and suitable local jail facilities through our provision of our services."
+Know that your TCJS commissioners are engaged and interested in learning about the effects of standards to your local government and operations.
+We look forward to working with you to continue to “assist local governments in providing safe, secure and suitable local jail facilities.”
 H